 - Budget limitations — Maintaining your in-house security teams requires considerable spending to gather a team of experts with various cybersecurity skills.

 - Lack of experts — Finding professional cybersecurity experts isn't easy.
-If your team has many vacant positions that you failed to fill, a threat actor could exploit this to attack your organization.
+If your team has many vacant positions that you failed to fill, a threat actor could exploit this to attack your organisation.

 - Challenge to retain — Suppose you have successfully gathered a perfect cybersecurity team.
 Now, how many team members do you expect to stay with you?
 For example, experienced members may leave for other companies to increase their salary after a while.
 In contrast, less professional staff may work with your company for one or two years to accumulate experience and then go to another company.